Sargam (1995 film)

-Sargam is a Pakistani musical Urdu film directed by Syed Noor starring the singer Adnan Sami Khan and Zeba Bakhtiar as their debuts.
+Sargam is a Pakistani musical Urdu film directed by Syed Noor starring the singer Adnan Sami Khan and Zeba Bakhtiar.

 The film marked Sami Khan's first and only appearance in any Pakistani film.
 Additionally, classical musician Maharaj Ghulam Hussain Kathak made a rare acting appearance in this film.

 The song 'Woh Mujhey Yaad Aaya' was sung by the Pakistani pop artist Hadiqa Kiyani.

 This film won eight Nigar Awards in 1995.